Emanem/nettop/README.md

--n, --no-resolve		Do not resolve addresses, leave IPs to be displayed -a, --async-log-file (file)	Sets an output file where to store the packets attribued to the 'kernel' (default not set) -l, --limit-hosts-rows		Limits maximum number of hosts rows per pid (default no limit)
+-n, --no-resolve		Do not resolve addresses, leave IPs to be displayed -a, --async-log-file (file)	Sets an output file where to store the packets attribued to the 'kernel' (default not set) -l, --limit-hosts-rows		Limits maximum number of hosts rows per pid (default no limit) -v, --vkdto-file (file)		Sets output file for vkdto (a Vulkan overlay) - ideally on '/dev/shm/...'
     --help			prints this help and exit

 Press 'q' or 'ESC' inside nettop to quit, 'SPACE' or 'p' to pause nettop